Land more interviews with our FREE tools. Click To Get Your Free Resume Score

 That said, you should spend some time optimizing your job search materials so they're ready to go when your contact offers to refer you in.

-To help make sure your resume is on point, I created this resume builder that's free to use:Screenshot of free resume templates in my free resume builder tool
+To help make sure your resume is on point, I created ResyBuild.io, a free resume builder.
+To get started, simply pick one of the templates below:

 Next, check out my guide on writing resumes that will actually get you hired.